rm01844/MMHSD/README.md

 # MMHSD
-# Multimodal Hate Speech Detection
+## Project Overview

-This project implements a multimodal approach to detect hate speech, leveraging both textual and visual data.
-It's uniquely crafted to scrutinize social media content, identifying potential hate speech by examining the combined context of images and their corresponding text.
+This project aims to detect hate speech through a multimodal approach, utilizing both textual and visual data.
+The goal is to analyze social media content, identifying potential hate speech by assessing images' combined context and corresponding texts.

 ## Installation
 Install the required Python packages and dependencies: